 Who Creates Credit Reports?

 There are three primary credit-reporting companies: Equifax, Experian, and TransUnion.
 They are able to track credit across the United States and provide reports to companies that engage in loans to consumers and businesses.
-These credit-reporting companies are required by the Federal Trade Commission to provide free credit reports to anybody that asks for them.
-You can check your credit score and read your credit report for free within minutes using MoneyTips Credit Manager.
+You can see credit reports from all three companies using Credit Manager by MoneyTips.

-Understanding a credit report requires finding the single number for the FICO score, the details for credit applied for, the amount of credit a person currently has, the payment regularity for the debts, as well as if a person has been arrested or declared bankruptcy in the past.
-All of these factors and potentially others will appear on the credit report and can affect the overall FICO score.
+Understanding a credit report requires finding the single number for the credit score, the details of credit applied for, the amount of credit a person currently has, the payment regularity for the debts, as well as if a person has been arrested or declared bankrupt in the past.
+All of these factors and potentially others will appear on the credit report and can affect the overall credit score.

 Credit Report Errors

-According to a CBS News report on 60 Minutes in February 2013, there were over 40 million mistakes in credit reports.
+According to a variety of studies, there could be well over 40 million credit reports with mistakes.
 This means that anybody applying for a mortgage, a student loan, a car loan, or even for jobs would be wise to check their credit report to make sure there are no significant errors.
 Bankrate.com Chief Financial Analyst Greg McBride says, "So often people's credit scores are dragged down through something that they didn't even do.
 It's because erroneous information was reported.
 If you're checking your credit reports regularly, you're going to catch that."

 The key steps for using a credit report include obtaining a free credit report first, then carefully evaluating all of the records contained on the credit report regarding addresses, credit lines open, payment history, and criminal records, if listed.
-If a consumer finds any inaccuracy in a credit report, he or she may challenge that item by directly contacting the credit-reporting agency.
-While this process takes some time, once the inaccurate information has been corrected it may result in an improvement of the consumer’s credit score.
+If you believe there is a mistake on your credit report, you can resolve it with a single click using our credit correction service.
+Once the inaccurate information has been corrected, it may result in an improvement of your credit score.
 The Federal Trade Commission provides guidelines for correcting a report here: http://www.consumer.ftc.gov/articles/0151-disputing-errors-credit-reports

 What Goes On A Credit Report?

 Understanding and using a credit report to your advantage can be an important step in developing a high credit score.
 A high credit score will generally lead to lower debt expenses and higher acceptance rates for any form of credit, as well as other perks.